 Organizing Agile Teams

-Figure 1 shows some results from the 2014 Software Development at Scale Survey, summarizing agile team sizes.
-Roughly 60% of respondents indicated that the work on small teams of 10 people or less, although as you can see there were many responses of people indicating that they work on medium-sized teams and even some people indicating that they work on large agile teams.
+Figure 1 shows some results from the 2016 Agility at Scale survey, summarizing agile team sizes.
+Roughly half of respondents indicated that the work on small teams of 10 people or less, although as you can see there were many responses of people indicating that they work on medium-sized teams and even some people indicating that they work on large agile teams.
 Having said that, there is no exact definition of what it means for a team to be small, medium, and large.
 For the sake of our discussion, small teams are between two and fifteen people, medium-sized teams twelve to fifty people, and large teams thirty-five people or above.
 Yes, these size definitions purposefully overlap because there is no consensus on this issue.